mochodek/simsax/README.md

 pip install -e .
 ```

 You can go through the provided Jupyter Notebooks to learn how to use the SimSAX calculator and run simulation of the meausure parameters n, w, a.
-To run the calculator you need to have two CSV files containing time series for two projects (see the data-examples folder) and run simsax tool.
+To run the calculator you need to have two CSV files containing time series for two projects (see the data-examples folder) and run the simsax tool.
 The tool takes the following parameters:
 * A directory where the input files are stored
 * A csv input filename with a backlog for the first project
 * A csv input filename with a backlog for the second project